w3f/Grants-Program/Shivarthu.md

 #### Departments:
 The governance is divided into many departments like education, infrastructure, health, community service for every locality.
-#### KYC for representatives :
+#### Expertise evaluation of representatives :
-KYC is done for voters and representatives by checking their experience.
-People applying for being a voter or representatives for a particular department should submit their experiences for the department.
+Voters and especially representatives need to have some experience or expertise in the department.
+Experience is required because education about the department leads to better decision making.
 Their experience is evaluated by schelling game.
-Schelling Game:
+#### Schelling Game:
-In this project, the Schelling game is used for KYC and review of projects.
-We use a modification of Schelling game named score Schelling game for distribution of projects.
+In this project, the Schelling game is used for experise evaluation and review of projects.
+We use a modification of Schelling game named score Schelling game for fund distribution of projects.
-Juror applies for making a decision like whether the application of KYC can be accepted or review the quality of projects is acceptable.
+Juror applies for making a decision like whether the required experience can be accepted or review quality of projects is acceptable.
 The probability of being drawn as a juror is proportional to the amount of tokens a juror stakes.
 The higher the amount of tokens he stakes, the higher the probability that he will be drawn as a juror.
 Also, jurors are drawn randomly.
 This protects the system from sybil attacks.
 We will use the substrate randomness trait for generating a random number. https://substrate.dev/recipes/randomness.html
 Then jurors will vote for their decision using the commit and reveal scheme.
 In the commit phase, they submit the hash of the vote string.
 Then, in the reveal phase, they submit the hash and the vote string.
 If the vote string matches with the hash, then the vote is accepted.